Paulina Gretzky Flashes Curvy Backside In Sexy New Bikini Snap

 Johnson later released a statement via his Twitter account saying, “Every relationship goes through its ups and downs, but most importantly we love each other very much and are committed to being a family.
 Thank you for your love and support,” he wrote.

-By mid-October all seemed back to normal for Paulina Gretzky and Dustin Johnson as they were seen snuggling up together during a Kid Rock concert.
-The pair have been engaged since 2013, and share two children together, River Jones and Tatum.
+By mid-October, all seemed back to normal for Paulina Gretzky and Dustin Johnson as they were seen snuggling up together during a Kid Rock concert.
+The pair has been engaged since 2013 and share two children together, River Jones and Tatum.